aaronparker/vcredist/docs/import-vcintuneapplication.md

 # Import Redistributables into Microsoft Intune

-To install the Visual C++ Redistributables with Microsoft Intune, use `Import-VcIntuneApplication` to package each of the Visual C++ Redistributables and import them as a separate application into a target tenant.
+`Import-VcIntuneApplication` automates packaging and importing Visual C++ Redistributables as Win32 applications into Microsoft Intune.
+Each redistributable is packaged, assigned detection and requirement rules, and imported as a separate application.

+**Key features:**
-An application package will be created for each Visual C++ Redistributable with properties including Name, Description, Publisher, App Version, Information URL, Privacy URL, Notes, Logo, Install command, Uninstall command, Install behavior, Operating system architecture, Minimum operating system, and Detection rules.
+- Packages each Visual C++ Redistributable as a .intunewin file
+- Sets application properties: Name, Description, Publisher, Version, URLs, Notes, Logo, Install/Uninstall commands, Install behavior, OS architecture, minimum OS, detection and requirement rules

-This function requires the [IntuneWin32App](https://github.com/MSEndpointMgr/IntuneWin32App) PowerShell module and supported Windows PowerShell only.
-Before using this function to import the Redistributables into an Intune tenant, authenticate first with Connect-MSIntuneGraph.
+- Skips import if the app already exists and is up-to-date in Intune
+- Cleans up temporary files after import

+> **Note:**
+> - Requires the [IntuneWin32App](https://github.com/MSEndpointMgr/IntuneWin32App) PowerShell module
+> - Supported only on Windows PowerShell (not PowerShell Core)
+> - Authenticate to Intune with `Connect-MSIntuneGraph` before use
+> - Requires a valid Microsoft Graph API access token

 ## Initial Setup